*Now with added Pi-Hole v5.0

 Now go back up the page and click ‘Deploy the Container’

 – if you’ve done everything right you’ll get a success message, and you can retrieve the password by clicking on the log icon in the ‘Containers’ tab.
 It’s better to allow the Pi-Hole to set a random password than setting one yourself, but you can do this in the variables settings if you want.

-Now go to the IP address that you chose for your Pi-Hole way back when you set up the macvlan network, click the link to go to the Admin page, put your password in and BINGO!
+Now go to the IP address that you chose for your Pi-Hole way back when you set up the macvlan network (for this example it will be http://192.168.0.240 ), click the link to go to the Admin page, put your password in and BINGO!

 You’ve just set up Portainer and Pi-Hole in docker on Synology NAS!